 Did you know Bury’s home to Britain’s smallest drinking hole The Nutshell Pub ?
 Probably not.
 The bar’s just 15ft by 7ft and apparently it’s been confirmed in the Guinness Book of Records that this really is the UK’s tiniest pub, so obvs you’ll need to pop in for a pic and to check out the mad decor which includes a mummified cat and foreign notes plastered on the ceiling.

 You can tour and tipple at Greene King Brewery, exploring the old buildings, finding out how the local brew’s made and then tucking into tastings at the fab Beer Cafe, including two chutneys, a marmalade and mustard all made from beer.

 Bury has two sides when it comes to shopping – the Arc Shopping Centre by the Cattle Market car park houses all the big chains (Super Dry, Joules, Waterstones, Wagamama etc), but you’ll find some cracking independent shops lining the elegant Georgian streets near the Abbey.
-Hit up Javelin and Anna for fashion, and The Parsley Pot and Quest for gifts.
+Hit up Javelin and Anna for fashion and Quest for gifts.

 The lively market takes place on the Butter Market every Wednesday and Saturday (more than 80 stalls to browse), and there’s an annual Food and Drink Festival too.
 The Christmas market is the biggest event in the calendar, attracting 130,000 visitors.

 You can’t miss St Edmundsbury Cathedral as it dominates the entire town from its central spot, so you’re pretty much sightseeing while you’re shopping.